Yes, There Are Asset & Income Protection Strategies to Help You Pay for Skilled Care & Home Assistance Services and Then Qualify for Medicaid

 Because Medicaid includes the assets of both spouses when dividing the eligibility of the sick spouse regardless of whose name it is owned under, it is critically important that the family maximize the CSRA available to the healthy spouse remaining at home, otherwise everything the family worked for and saved during the marriage will have to be spent down and lost before Medicaid comes to the rescue.

 But what happens if you don’t have five (5) years to wait?
 What if you are in a crisis and mom or dad will need placement somewhere in a matter of months, weeks or even days?
-Well, a lot can still be saved and in many cases almost everything.
-It depends on a number of factors unique to each couple but the good news is that there is hope, even if dad/mom needs placement next week.
+Well, a lot can still be saved, and in many cases, almost everything.
+It depends on several factors unique to each couple but the good news is that there is hope, even if dad/mom needs placement next week.

 The solution to your crises is to call me immediately.
 Alert my support staff that you are in crisis and need to get in to see me right away.
 We’ll get you in.
 If you are a child of aging parents, etc., and live far away, we can video conference or schedule a conference call at a set date and time.
 Before we talk, I’ll send you an informational questionnaire that when completed will give me an immediate road map of exactly what we can do to protect your loved ones.

-GIVING MOM/DAD A MONTHLY LIVING ALLOWANCE UNDER THE MEDICAID LAWS
+MOM/DAD ARE ALLOWED A MONTHLY SPENDING ALLOWANCE UNDER THE MEDICAID LAWS OF NJ

-In addition, New Jersey allows a community spouse to keep $2,030 per month, an amount referred to as the Minimum Monthly Maintenance Needs Allowance (MMMNA).
+New Jersey allows a community spouse to keep $2,477 per month (as of 2023), an amount referred to as the Minimum Monthly Maintenance Needs Allowance (MMMNA).
 What exactly does this mean?
 Say a community spouse receives $500 in Social Security per month, while the institutionalized spouse receives $1,250.
-The $1,250 will automatically go to the community spouse since they have yet to the reach the MMMNA of $2,030, as opposed to the nursing home.
+The $1,250 will automatically go to the community spouse since they have yet to the reach the MMMNA of $2,477, as opposed to the nursing home.
 However, if the community spouse were to earn $3,250, as opposed to $500, then the nursing home would take the $1,250 that the institutionalized spouse is receiving every month from social security, as opposed to the community spouse.

 Absolutely.
 The Veteran’s Aid and Attendance Benefit is commonly known as the “VA’s Best Kept Secret”.
 While Medicaid is the biggest form of government financial support offered for long-term care, there are other options for some individuals.
 For example, New Jersey offers a limited number of benefits for at-home services through a waiver program known as Medicaid Managed Long Term Services and Supports (MLTSS).
 There are also the New Jersey Veterans homes located in Menlo Park, Paramus and Vineland.